-The original SNAA61 Chronograph 100m watch retailed for under $300 USD.
+The original SNAA61 Chronograph 100m watch from the Japanese watchmaker retailed for under $300 USD.
 This model has since been discontinued but you can still find similar Seiko Chronograph watches retailing between $375 and $3,000 depending on the model family, making it extremely affordable while being quite complex.

 Tag Heuer Carrera

 The Carrera was introduced in 1963 by Jack Heuer, it’s design was inspired by sports cars and racing.
 It has a clear racing inspiration with two sub-registers breaking up the dial.
 These measure constant seconds and up to 30 minutes.

 The 1963 release did not include the tachymeter scale but later models featured one around the outer edge of the dial.
 This ties into the racing inspiration and speaks to the original use of the design, to time races.

 You can’t look at important chronographs without including a model designed by the brand who helped develop today’s chronograph movement!

 The Breitling Navitimer was released in 1952, making it one of the older chronograph designs still in production today.
 This chronograph was designed for pilots and features a slide rule bezel.
 This type of bezel is different than other scales on the dial.